uwcartlab/webmapping/Chapter10/readme.md

 ###### Figure 2.1: The bar chart container viewed with the Inspector

 It is poor UI design to have our chart appear immediately below our map on the page.
 Much of the utility of a coordinated visualization is in the ability of the users to see both the map and visualization at the same time so as to compare the two.
 Thus, our map has to become smaller so that the chart can fit next to it.
 While we could simply adjust the map `width` variable with a guess as to how wide the map should be, it is better to use some principles of _**responsive web design**_ to adapt the content and styling of the webpage to the user's device.
-If you're unfamiliar with responsive design, it may be worth reviewing the [Mobile Maps & Responsive Design](https://gistbok.ucgis.org/bok-topics/mobile-maps-and-responsive-design) entry of the GIS&T Body of Knowledge.
+If you are unfamiliar with responsive design, it may be worth reviewing the [Mobile Maps & Responsive Design](https://gistbok.ucgis.org/bok-topics/mobile-maps-and-responsive-design) entry of the GIS&T Body of Knowledge.

 We can make the widths of the chart and map responsive to each other by setting each to a fraction of the browser window's `innerWidth` property, which reflects the internal width of the browser frame (Example 2.2).